cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

 VisIt provides two major components to its Python UI interface:

-- The ability to embed VisIt's render windows.
+- The ability to embed VisIt's Render Windows.
 - The ability to reuse VisIt's existing set of GUI widgets.

-The ability to utilize renderers as Qt widgets allows VisIt's visualization windows to be embedded in custom PySide GUIs and other third party applications.
-Re-using VisIt's existing generic widget toolset, which provides functionally such as remote filesystem browsing and a visualization pipeline editor, allows custom applications to incorporate advanced features with little difficulty.
+The ability to utilize Render Windows as Qt widgets allows VisIt's visualization windows to be embedded in custom PySide UIs and other third party applications.
+Re-using VisIt's existing generic widget toolset, which provides functionally such as remote filesystem browsing and a visualization pipeline editor, allows custom applications to easily provide UI elements for advanced features.

-One important note, a significant number of changes went into adding Python UI support into VisIt.
-Traditionally, VisIt uses a component-based architecture where the Python command line interface, the graphical user interface, and the *viewer* exist as separate applications that communicate over sockets.
-Adding Python UI functionality required these three separate components to work together as single unified application.
-This required components that once communicated only over sockets to also be able to directly interact with each other.
-Care is needed when sharing data in this new scenario, we are still refactoring parts of VisIt to better support embedded use cases.
+One important note, a significant number of changes went into adding Python UI support to VisIt.
+VisIt uses a component-based architecture where traditionally the CLI, the GUI, and the *viewer* exist as separate applications that communicate over sockets.
+Adding Python UI functionality required these three separate components to work together in a single address space.
+We refactored these components to support socket and direct interactions.
+Care is needed for event loop handling and data sharing in this new scenario.
+We are still refactoring parts of VisIt to better support embedded use cases.

 To introduce VisIt's Python UI interface, we start with `Listing 3`_,  which provides a simple PySide visualization application that utilizes VisIt under the hood.
-We then describe two complex applications that use VisIt's Python UI interface with several embedded renderer windows.
+We then describe two complex applications that use VisIt's Python UI interface with several embedded Render Windows.

 .. _Listing 3: